syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 #### Event related with Copy Operation

-The `ClipboardCopy` event occurs when the copy operation is performed in SfCellGrid.
-It receives an argument of type `GridCutPasteEventArgs` which provides an option to get the copied range and handle the event.
+The `ClipboardCopy` event occurs when performing copy operation in the SfCellGrid.
+It receives an argument of type `GridCutPasteEventArgs` that provides an option to get the copied range and handles this event.

 {% tabs %}
 {% highlight c# %}